multimatum-Team/multimatum/reports/sprint6.md

 implementation.
 Next sprint I will continue working on the procrastination detector, and I will try to make it less sensitive.

 ### Overall team
+During this sprint, multiple things were done in the UI and "in the shadow".
+The UI has a better design, we are finally starting to put the activities where they should really be, we have made major modifications in the viewModels to add user, we have added multiple fonctions when the app is not on view and all of this without reducing the coverage.
+It was in overall a good sprint and we will continue in this way next week.
+However, we had some troubles with CodeClimate who was seeing issues everywhere and was very "harsh", we have thus decided to increase the threshold of similar character to reduce the issues who where just two similar line